khalti/khalti-sdk-ios/README.md

 | action                       | initiate/confirm/ebanking             |   String  |
 | message                   | Detail Error Message                   |   String  |
 | data                          | data of error   (Optional)               |   Dictionary<String,Any>?  |

-## Objective-C
-If you are using objective-c.
-See the example project [here](https://github.com/khalti/khalti-sdk-objective-c-example.git)

 ## Support
 <!-- For Queries, feel free to call us at: